fusiongyro/lbac/tutor7.md

     end.
     {--------------------------------------------------------------}

 A couple of comments:

- 1. The form for the expression parser,  using  FirstTerm, etc., is  a  little  different from what you've seen before.
+ 1. The form for the expression parser,  using  `FirstTerm`, etc., is  a  little  different from what you've seen before.
 It's yet another variation on the same theme.
-Don't let it throw you ... the change is not required for what follows.
+Don't let it throw you… the change is not required for what follows.

- 2. Note that, as usual, I had to add calls to Fin  at strategic spots to allow for multiple lines.
+ 2. Note that, as usual, I had to add calls to `Fin`  at strategic spots to allow for multiple lines.

 Before we proceed to adding the scanner, first copy this file and verify that it does indeed parse things correctly.
-Don't forget the "codes": 'i' for IF, 'l' for ELSE, and 'e' for END or ENDIF.
+Don't forget the "codes": '`i`' for `IF`, '`l`' for `ELSE`, and '`e`' for `END` or `ENDIF`.

 If the program works, then let's press on.
 In adding the scanner modules to the program, it helps  to  have a systematic plan.
 In